satwik-kambham/Project-Manager/README.md

 2. Open the project in Qt creator
 3. In the manager.h file, change the *projectsDirectoryPath* variable to the folder where your projects are located.
 4. Also tweak the *backgroundUIPath* variable to point to the UIBackground.png file that is provided in the repository.
-5. Use the build and run button in Qt creator to build and run the application.
+5. Use Qt creator to build and run the application.
 6. The exe file will be present in your build directory to which you can then add the necessary dll's.

+Refer to the Qt documentation for more info.